Oak Park police officer, suspect shot after traffic stop on Harlem Avenue over I-290

 FOREST PARK, Ill.
-(WLS) -- An Oak Park Police officer and a suspect have both been shot after a traffic stop on Harlem Avenue over the Eisenhower Expressway Thursday morning, police said.
+(WLS) -- An Oak Park Police officer and a suspect have both been shot after a traffic stop on Harlem Avenue over the Eisenhower Expressway Thursday morning, Oak Park officials said.

-The Oak Park officer was assisting Forest Park police during a traffic stop at about 7 a.m,, police said.
+The Oak Park officer was assisting Forest Park police during a traffic stop at about 7 a.m., a village spokesperson said.

 According to a preliminary investigation, the driver of the vehicle was stopped when police said the driver got out and began firing.

-The Oak Park police officer returned fire and both the officer and suspect were wounded, police said.
+The Oak Park police officer returned fire and both the officer and suspect were wounded, officials said.

 LIVE TRAFFIC: Check out conditions our live traffic map